KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails/readme.txt

 == Changelog ==

+= 2.0.1 =

+Released August 31st, 2022

+* Fixed potential PHP error where `auto_theme_update_send_email` and/or `auto_plugin_update_send_email` might not have the second attribute supplied.
+* Updated settings to help illustrate how the successful update notifications are always blocked per the plugin simply being active on the site while failed update notifications can be blocked as well via that setting.

 = 2.0 =

 Released August 29th, 2022

 * Made the default setup allow failed updates to still send email notifications.
-* Added "Also disable failed update email notifications" setting to Settings => General to allow failed updates to be disabled as well.
+* Added "Disable failed update email notifications" setting to Settings => General to allow failed updates to be disabled as well.
 * Added Settings, GitHub, and Support links to the plugin details on the plugins page in the site admin.

 = 1.0.6 =